How to Apply for Passport Without NOC (No Objection Certificate)?

 4. No Objection Certificate (NOC) is issued in the format of ‘Annexure-M’ by the Controlling /Administrative Authority of the employee working under them for obtaining Passport by any Government Servants, PSU/ Autonomous body employees, et al. If NOC is submitted Passport will be issued on Post-Police Verification basis.

 5. Identity Certificate (IC) is issued in the format of ‘Annexure-B’ by the Controlling /Administrative Authority of the employee working under them for obtaining Passport by any Government Servants, PSU /Autonomous body employees, et al. If IC is submitted Passport will be issued on No-Police Verification basis.
-The spouse of such employees, and dependent children up to the age of 18 years, has an option to submit IC for expeditious issue of passport.
-In case of IC, the applicant is also required to submit ‘Annexure-I’.
+The spouse of such employees, and dependent children up to the age of 18 years, have an option to submit IC for the expeditious issue of passport.
+In the case of IC, the applicant is also required to submit ‘Annexure-I’.

 6. It may be noted that the following provisions will remain applicable as mentioned below:

 a.
-While IC should be issued preferably on Official Stationery (letterhead); NOC on plain paper with signature/stamp can be accepted, on the assumption that such offices are using plain paper for day to day correspondence.
+While IC should be issued preferably on Official Stationery (letterhead); NOC on plain paper with signature/stamp can be accepted, on the assumption that such offices are using plain paper for day-to-day correspondence.
 Prior Intimation (PI) is required to be submitted on plain paper by the Passport applicant.

 b.
-Telephone, fax and e-mail id of the Controlling /Administrative Office (to the extent available) should be indicated in all the three documents for the purpose of confirmation.
+Telephone, fax and e-mail id of the Controlling /Administrative Office (to the extent available) should be indicated in all three documents for the purpose of confirmation.

 c.
-Military personnel with c/o APO address (e.g. 56 APO /99 APO) may submit applications at their station of posting or at their permanent address, and write their permanent address in passport [against present address otherwise].
-Spouse of such personnel [and adult children, when spouse has expired/divorced] may receive the passport, with authority letter, either by hand or by post.
+Military personnel with a c/o APO address (e.g. 56 APO /99 APO) may submit applications at their station of posting or at their permanent address, and write their permanent address in their passport [against present address otherwise].
+Spouse of such personnel [and adult children, when a spouse has expired/divorced] may receive the passport, with authority letter, either by hand or by post.
 This would apply to similarly placed Air Force/Navy personnel as well.

 d.
-If Government/PSU employees, et al. are transferred after submission of the passport application or passport is returned undelivered due to such transfer, the same be re-dispatched, on request (along with copy of transfer order), at the new address, after correction/ endorsement of address.
+If Government/PSU employees, et al. are transferred after submission of the passport application or passport is returned undelivered due to such transfer, the same be re-dispatched, on request (along with a copy of transfer order), at the new address, after correction/ endorsement of address.
 However, if police verification was required and was not completed, it will be done at the new place.

-7. While the revised prov1s10ns deal only with passport issuance, the requirement by the Government employees to obtain prior permission from his/her Department / Ministry for travelling abroad as per Conduct Rules will remain unchanged as per the instructions issued by the Department of Personnel & Training and respective authorities.
+7. While the revised prov1s10ns deal only with passport issuance, the requirement by the Government employees to obtain prior permission from his/her Department / Ministry for traveling abroad as per Conduct Rules will remain unchanged as per the instructions issued by the Department of Personnel & Training and respective authorities.

 8. Ministries of the Central Government, and the State Governments/ Union Territories are requested to circulate these instructions to all the employees working under them, including those in attached and subordinate offices, and statutory bodies.